RE: [IPp] Re: Choosing a pump and using a Continous Glucose Monitor

 I'm not sure if I'm posting this correctly -- sorry, I'm a newbie and

-I have questions re: choosing a pump and the Continuous Glucose Monitor.
+questions re: choosing a pump and the Continuous Glucose Monitor.

 My 3 year old, Jake, was dx'd 3 months ago.
 We are trying to pick a